schneiderelectricsystemsitaly/bt-seneca-msc/README.md

-mstate.deviceSerial   // Serial number of the MSC device mstate.deviceMode     // Current mode of the MSC device (see CommandType values) mstate.stats          // Generic statistics, useful for debugging only. mstate.ready          // The meter is ready to execute commands mstate.initializing   // The meter is initializing bluetooth mstate.batteryLevel   // Internal battery level in Volts
+mstate.deviceSerial   // Serial number of the MSC device mstate.deviceMode     // Current mode of the MSC device (see CommandType values) mstate.stats          // Generic statistics, useful for debugging only. mstate.batteryLevel   // Internal battery level in Volts
 ```